Giopet/dapp-NFT-minting/README.md

 ## Smart contracts

 At the core of what makes DApps work are smart contracts.
-Smart contracts are the programming classes of web three, and they're the backend and transactional layer of all of the decentralized applications that we build.
+Smart contracts are the programming classes of web3, and they're the backend and transactional layer of all of the decentralized applications that we build.

 Think of smart contracts as a special type of programming class that they have functions and variables.
 Some of the variables are built in, like those that store the ether within the contract.
 Others are custom that you write yourself: